microsoft/genaiscript/docs/src/content/docs/reference/scripts/diagrams.md

 keywords: diagrams, charts, mermaid, GenAIScript, data visualization
 ---

-It is often useful to ask the LLM to generate a diagram.
+It is often useful to request the LLM to generate a diagram.
 Fortunately, many LLMs already know [mermaid](https://mermaid.js.org/), a popular Markdown extension to create diagrams and charts.